stackfoundation/docs/articles/nodejs.md

 One of the key benefits Sandbox gives you is the ability to run automated workflows straight from Git, without needing to install any other software.
 You can experience this for yourself by cloning a Git repository we created to serve as an example.

-To get started, clone our example repository:≈
+To get started, clone our example repository:

 ```bash
 git clone https://github.com/stackfoundation/sbox-mean